pivotal/docs-tap/vscode-extension/using-the-extension.hbs.md

 For information about how to create a `workload.yaml` and a Tiltfile, see [Get Started with Tanzu Developer Tools for VS Code](../vscode-extension/getting-started.hbs.md#set-up-tanzu-dev-tools).

-The developer sandbox experience allows developers to Live Update their code, and simultaneously debug the updated code, without having to deactivate Live Update when debugging.
+The developer sandbox experience enables developers to Live Update their code, and simultaneously debug the updated code, without having to deactivate Live Update when debugging.

 ### <a id="start-live-update"></a> Start Live Update